pkarsy/AutomaticSchoolBellTimer/README.md

 "savedata 0" means the settings changes are not saved automatically from now on, and need a manual restart to be saved.
 This does not harm our project and in fact prevents flash wear.

-## STEP 8 Intall the electrical connector (near the manual bell switch)
+## STEP 10.
+Intall the electrical connector (near the manual bell switch)
 PHOTO
 Most probably the school already has a circuit for the bell, and a wall button for manual ringing.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
 With this **dry contact** configuration the Bell rings whenever the SSR/Relay is activated.
 There is no need to uninstall the old timer (if exists), just disable it.

 ## STEP 9.
-Plug the timer in the newly installed connector
+Plug the Timer connector in the newly installed connector.
-This is trivial but find a wall electrical socket for the usb charger **DEDICATED** for this purpose.
-You do not want someone unpluging the the timer, to use a Radio or watever
+Make sure that there is a wall electrical socket for the usb charger **DEDICATED** for this purpose.
+You do not want someone unpluging the timer, to charge a mobile phone or whatever.

 ## STEP 10.
 Reconfigure WIFI to use the AP at school.

-**Plug the USB cable to you laptop** (chromium based browser) and type "tasmota installation" → Configure WIFI → select the new Access Point + type the pass → Visit Device.
+**Plug the USB cable to you laptop** (chromium based browser) and search for "tasmota installation" We will use the same tasmota installer. type Connect and choose the port.

+You can try Configure WIFI but it is unreliable at this point(is searching for the old AP)  → Configure WIFI → select the new Access Point + type the pass → Visit Device.
 "Configure Wifi" does not work always.
-The following seems to be very Reliable Logs+Console backlog ssid1 MyNewAP; password1 MyNewPassword;
+The following seems to be very Reliable

+The most reliable way is to use the Logs & Console

+backlog ssid1 MyNewAP; password1 MyNewPassword;

 Do not forget the "backlog" and the 2 ";"